codelink7/codelink7.github.io/_posts/2025-5-27-Cloud-OS-adventures.md

 ---
 layout: post
-title: Hello World
+title: Cloud Rant
 ---

-# 💻 From OS Course Assignment to Cloud Rant: My AWS Adventures
+# 💻 From OS Course Assignment to Cloud Rant

 Hey everyone!
 So, this all started out as a straightforward assignment for my Operating Systems class.
 You know the drill—read the textbook, summarize the chapter, cite your sources.
 But honestly?
 I couldn’t help but want to dive a little deeper and just talk about it in my own words—like how I’d explain it to a friend back in the early 2000s.
 So here we are, in blog form!